Modern Slavery Statement

 Supplier adherence to our values

-We work with a large number of suppliers of goods and services, event organisers, concert promoters and operational support partners.
+We work with many suppliers of goods and services, event organisers, concert promoters and operational support partners.
 To ensure that our supply chains comply with our policies, we continue to develop our supplier due diligence processes and require suppliers to provide compliance information as part of our tender and other purchasing processes.

 Our purchasing arrangements require suppliers to comply generally with all applicable laws and statutory requirements.
 They also include contractual commitments relating to tackling the risk of bribery, corruption, and tax evasion in our supply chains.